xgbuils/siteswap-generator/README.md

 ##### options.balls
 Type: Object | Integer

-If `options.balls` is an integer, this is the number of balls of computed patterns.
+If `options.balls` is an object, this mean the interval of balls of computed patterns.
+- `options.balls.max` is maximum number of balls.

-If `options.balls` is an object, this mean the interval of balls of computed patterns. `options.balls.min` is minimum number of balls of patterns and `options.balls.max` is maximum number of balls.
-Minimum number of balls is the same that `options.balls.max`.
+- `options.balls.min` is minimum number of balls of patterns.
+If it is not defined the minimum number of balls is the same that `options.balls.max`.

+If `options.balls` is an integer, it is the same that `options.balls` takes value `{min: options.balls, max: options.balls}`.

 ##### options.period
 Type: Object | Integer

-If `options.period` is an integer, this is the maximum period of computed patterns.
-Minimum period is 1 by default.
+If `options.period` is an object, this mean the interval of periods which are computed.

-If `options.period` is an object, this mean the interval periods of patterns. `options.period.min` is minimum period and `options.period.max` is maximum period.
+- `options.period.max` is maximum period.
+- `options.period.min` is minimum period.
+It takes value 1 by default.

+If `options.period` is an integer, it is the same that `options.period` takes value `{min: 1, max: options.period}`.

 ##### options.height
-Type: Integer | undefined | Object
+Type: Object | integer | undefined

-If `options.height` is an integer, this mean the maximum height of computed patterns.

 If `options.period` is an object:
-- `options.height.max` mean that computed patterns have heights less than or equal to this.
-The default value is `options.balls.max` * `options.period.max`
+- `options.height.max` mean that computed patterns have heights less than or equal to this. `options.height.max` is `options.balls.max` * `options.period.max` by default.
 - `options.height.min` mean that computed patterns have at least one height greater than or equal to this.
 The default value is 0.

+If `options.height` is an integer, this mean the same that `options.height` takes value `{min: 0, max: options.height}`.

+If `options.height` is undefined, this mean the same that `options.height` takes value `{min: 0, max: options.balls.max * options.period.max}`

 ##### Example:
 ``` javascript